 Since 1977, RMS Council members have participated in an annual exhange trip with our counterpart committee from the Stichting Panacee (Panacea Foundation) at Leiden University in the Netherlands.

-Many of Edinburgh’s original medical professors trained in Leiden (previously spelt “Leyden”) during the 17th and 18th centuries, and the university carries a similar strong tradition of leading medical teaching and research worldwide.
+Many of Edinburgh’s original medical professors trained in Leiden (historically spelt “Leyden”) during the 17th and 18th centuries, and the university carries a similar strong tradition of leading medical teaching and research worldwide.
 Bedside teaching methods were modelled on those of Boerhaave, who was the most influential name in European medicine in his lifetime.
-The exchange celebrates this shared heritage, and offers students involved in running their respective societies a chance to meet, travel and learn about each other’s cultures.
+The exchange celebrates this shared heritage, and offers the students involved in running their respective societies a chance to meet, travel and learn about each other’s cultures.